Home

 India Stock Market

-Bombay Stock Exchange (BSE)is the oldest stock exchange in Asia with a rich heritage, now spanning three centuries in its 133 years of existence.
-BSE is the first stock exchange in the country which obtained permanent recognition (in 1956) from the Government of India.
+The Bombay Stock Exchange (BSE)is the oldest stock exchange in Asia spanning three centuries in its 133 years of existence.

 The BSE Index, SENSEX, is India's first stock market index that enjoys an iconic stature, and is tracked worldwide